 Listen, I can empathize.
-As someone who has lived in the Denver area since 1971, right about the time John Denver’s songs were enticing folks to move out West, I have seen what happens when a small, unremarkable cow town gets inundated when folks find out what a great place Colorado is.
-We now have traffic issues and infrastructure issues and we’re back to high pollution days.
-I no longer camp in the high country because there are too many inexperienced people and they don’t know how to put out a fire.
-I-70 in ski season is a parking lot.
+As someone who’s lived in the Denver area since 1971 — right about the time John Denver’s songs were enticing folks to move out West — I’ve seen what can happen when a small, unremarkable cow town is inundated by folks who suddenly discover the wonders of Colorado.
+We now have traffic issues and infrastructure issues, and we’re back to high pollution days.
+I no longer camp in the high country because there are too many inexperienced people who don’t know how to put out a fire.
+The I-70 in ski season is a parking lot.
 Bring your sleeping bag and plan to nap on the way home.
-All the lovely, soothing, horse-populated open land is now butt-ugly apartment buildings and tract homes.
-UGH.
+All the lovely, soothing, horse-populated open land is now filled with ugly apartment buildings and tract homes.
+Ugh.

 People from greener states don’t understand.
 Colorado is slowly becoming Arizona.
 Water rationing is real, and it will never go away.
-Snow is becoming increasingly rare, making skiers unhappy, but far worse, making water scarce for our booming population.
-The once overflowing Colorado River, the lifeblood for so many, is no longer fed by huge annual snows.
+Snow is becoming increasingly rare.
+It’s making skiers unhappy, but far worse, it’s making water scarce for our booming population.
+The once-overflowing Colorado River, a lifeblood for so many, is no longer fed by huge annual snows.
 Colorado can no longer afford to keep desert golf courses green in Palm Springs.
-Massive fires- not just from lightning- are a way of life now, which has driven up home insurances rates by an unprecedented percentage ($577, the third-highest jump in the nation).
-A lot of that is because of human error- meaning wildfires- as well as climate change, affecting the number of tornadoes.
-We never used to get tornadoes right in our cities nestled against the front range- now they are more common.
-A huge chuck of Colorado is plains, just like Kansas, where you expect tornado alley.
+Massive fires — not just from lightning — are a way of life now, which has driven up home insurances rates by an unprecedented percentage ($577, the third-highest jump in the nation).
+A lot of that is because of human error — meaning wildfires — as well as climate change, affecting the number of tornadoes.
+We never used to get tornadoes in our cities nestled against the front range.
+Now, they are more common.
+A huge chunk of Colorado is plains, just like Kansas’ “Tornado Alley.”
 Not right along the front range.
-That- along with far more machine produced snow to keep the skiers coming- are among just a few of the changes.

 We Bring Our Baggage With Us

 The ranches were here hundreds of years before the suburbanites.
-But that’s the fundamental problem.
-That’s why the woman in Asheville doesn’t want people moving there.
-Because city folks bring the city with them, along with the aggressive driving habits that kill cyclists, no understanding of mountain manners, or how to be in the wild without setting hundreds of thousands of acres on fire.
+That’s the fundamental problem.
+City folks bring the city with them, along with their aggressive driving habits that kill cyclists, lack of mountain manners, and tendency to start wildfires.

 People have every right to move where they want.
-Until we become Russia (and we’re headed that way) and you have to show papers to do much of anything it’s a free country.
 Neither the Asheville woman nor I have any right to tell anyone not to move to “our” state.
-Because we all believe we have the right to live where we hope to have a better life.
+We all believe we have the right to live where we hope to have a better life.

 It’s Not Just Here

-The Paris Accord featured leaders from all over the world.
-Some of them were desperate.
-Such as the heads of state of islands nations that are slowly going underwater.
+The 2015 Paris Agreement saw leaders from all over the world gather to discuss efforts to reduce global warming.
+The gathering included many heads of state of island nations, who are affected the most by these environmental changes.
 For example, the Solomon Islands are losing land steadily due to rising seas from melting glacial ice.
 The tiny nation of Kiribati will also soon be underwater.
-Rising sea levels are going to force the wholesale relocation of millions when they no longer just step in water when they get up in the morning, but their animals, crop lands, and everything else are in the drink.
+In the not-too-distant future, rising sea levels will force the wholesale relocation of millions.

 In Alaska, the thawing of permafrost is causing the loss of habitable land for many Inuit.
-Polar bears- what’s left of them as they starve from lack of food supplies, march into town in desperation.
+Polar bears, starving from a lack of food supplies, march into town in desperation.
 Drought has devastated crops and life for millions.
-Climate change is likely to cause the mass migrations of untold millions of people — and just where do you think they are going to go? https://www.theguardian.com/environment/2018/mar/19/climate-change-soon-to-cause-mass-movement-world-bank-warns
+Climate change is likely to cause the mass migrations of untold millions of people — and just where do you think they are going to go?

 A World of Immigrants

-We have forever been immigrants, as species, making our slow way out of Africa and other continents to settle elsewhere when changing climates or exhausted food supplies forced us to move on.
+As a species, we’ve always been immigrants, making our slow way out of Africa and other continents to settle elsewhere when changing climates or exhausted food supplies forced us to move on.
 We have always sought to explore and conquer (whether or not we were welcomed).
 Someone always wins, someone always loses.
 I’m not here to make an argument for what’s right or wrong.
 Whether you believe in climate change doesn’t change the simple fact that sea levels are rising and drought is worldwide.
-Plenty of folks on the Gulf Coast of Florida are experiencing the fear that in no time they may not have that multi-million dollar condo.
-As for overcrowded, densely-populated places like New York, climate change promises major flooding every five years.
-What if all those folks decide to move to your lovely little home town?
+Plenty of folks on the Gulf Coast of Florida are experiencing the fear that in no time they may not have those multi-million dollar condos.
+As for overcrowded, densely-populated places like New York City, climate change promises major flooding every five years.
+What if all those folks decide to move to your lovely little hometown?

-The woman in Asheville speaks eloquently for me and anyone else who has ever invested deeply in a place and seen it irrevocably changed.
-Think of how islanders in the Indonesia archipelago must feel to watch their home land disappear under their feet.
+The woman in Asheville speaks eloquently for me, and for anyone else who’s ever invested deeply in a place and seen it irrevocably changed.
+Think of how islanders in the Indonesia archipelago must feel, watching their homeland disappear under their feet.
 You may not particularly care, but they sure do.
 And they will have to live somewhere.
 Just as those ravaged by drought in parts of Africa will have to live somewhere.

 The Water War

-As companies like Nestle and Coke continue to buy up the world’s water resources as they continue to dwindle, increasingly our future will be dictated by those who can afford to buy water controlled by people who could give less of a shit about us and only about lining their wallets.
-They of course have private jets, private islands and billion dollar bank accounts.
+As companies like Nestle and Coke continue to buy up the world’s dwindling water resources, our future will be increasingly dictated by those who can afford to buy water controlled by companies and their wealthy owners, whose primary concern is profit.
 They know climate change is real.
 That’s why they want the water.
 Water is the new gold.
-You ask anyone who has lived in the water-starved West for any number of years about the bloody history of water rights.
-It really is the most precious resource there is.
-The fanciful scenario of the James Bond film Quantum of Solace is very, very real, with an unscrupulous operator exploiting and getting control of entire countries’ water supply.
-What, you’re surprised?
-Read the news: https://www.globalresearch.ca/the-privatisation-of-water-nestle-denies-that-water-is-a-fundamental-human-right/5332238
+Ask anyone who has lived in the water-starved West for any number of years about the bloody history of water rights — it’s the most precious resource that exists.
+The fanciful scenario in the James Bond film Quantum of Solace, in which an unscrupulous operator exploits entire countries’ water supplies, is very, very real.
+Access to clean water is a fundamental human right.
+For more information on how water became an increasingly scarce commodity, I’d recommend this documentary.

 So yes.
-I’m seriously thinking about moving out of Colorado because of a preference for a way of life.
-But millions in the world are facing having to move because where they are is no life at all.
+I’m seriously thinking about moving out of Colorado.
+My way of life is in danger.
+But millions in the world may have to move because where they are, there’s no life at all.
 We cannot put a padlock on every community, every country.
 It’s impossible.
-What is coming far outstrips the Syrian War.
+What’s coming far outstrips the Syrian War.
 The mass of migration from Africa to the EU from terrorism.
-What’s coming is going to be massive waves of people whose countries have simply disappeared or become uninhabitable.
-That’s a tsunami wave we can’t stop.
-Nor should we because we are part of what caused it.
-Whether you agree with this doesn’t matter.
+We will soon see massive waves of immigrants whose countries have simply disappeared or become uninhabitable.
 The facts are indisputable.
 People will have to migrate.

-No matter what the causes, reasons, justifications, we are going to be a world full of immigrants.
-How rich nations became rich has consequences, all of which we are just beginning to see.
-As with chaos theory, what happens in an island off Papua New Guinea does indeed affect us.
+There are unintended consequences to how rich nations became rich.
+We’re just beginning to see them play out in our cities and small towns.
+What happens in an island off Papua New Guinea does indeed affect us.
 We’re too small a marble.
-How we learn how to share what belongs to the entire race is going to be a whole new chapter in learning how to be human, to share, to co-create solutions that will be fundamentally essential to our very survival.
+How we learn to share what belongs to the entire race will be a whole new chapter of humanity.
+We must learn to share, to co-create solutions that will be fundamentally essential to our very survival.